Dirichlet problems associated to abstract nonlocal space-time differential operators

+is introduced, where $g \from \R^{d+1} \setminus (J \times \cD) \to \R$ is a given function prescribing the values of $u$ outside of the spatiotemporal region $J \times\cD$.
+The definition of $(\partial_t + L)^s$, given in Section~\ref{section:prelims:frac-par-calc} below, generalizes that of the Riemann--Liouville fractional time derivative $\partial_t^s$ (i.e., the case where $L = 0$) using the theory of semigroups.
+Equations involving only a fractional time derivative have been studied widely; see for instance the monographs~\cite{KST2006, SKM1993, Podlubny1999, GalWarma2020} for an introduction to the subject.

-In the first-order case $s = 1$, the space--time differential operator is local, so that the analog to~\eqref{eq:natural-Dirichlet-problem-xt} is an initial boundary value problem.
-Identifying functions $u \from J \times \cD \to \bbR$ with $u \from J \to X$, where $J \coloneqq (t_0, \infty)$ and $X$ is a Banach space to be thought of as containing functions from $\cD$ to $\R$, the corresponding infinite-dimensional initial value problem is the \emph{abstract Cauchy problem}
+In the integer-order case, the space--time differential operator is local, so that the analog to~\eqref{eq:natural-Dirichlet-problem-xt} is an initial boundary value problem.
+Identifying any $u \from J \times \cD \to \bbR$ with $u \from J \to X$, where $J \coloneqq (t_0, \infty)$ and $X$ is a Banach space to be thought of as containing functions from $\cD$ to $\R$, the corresponding infinite-dimensional initial value problem for $s = 1$ is the \emph{abstract Cauchy problem}

-Here $A \from \dom{A} \subseteq X \to X$ is a linear operator whose domain $\dom{A}$ can be used to encode (Dirichlet) boundary conditions and $f \from J \to X$ is a given forcing function.
-If $-A$ is the infinitesimal generator of a suitably regular semigroup $(S(t))_{t\ge0}$ of bounded linear operators on $X$ and $f$ is sufficiently (Bochner) integrable, then the \emph{mild solution} of~\eqref{eq:ACP} is defined by the well-known variation of constants formula
+Here, $A \from \dom{A} \subseteq X \to X$ is a linear operator, whose domain $\dom{A}$ can be used to encode (Dirichlet) boundary conditions, and $f \from J \to X$ is a given forcing function.
+Although there exist various definitions of solutions to~\eqref{eq:ACP} (e.g., mild, strong and $L^p$-solutions, see Section~\ref{sec:11st-order-ACP}), the main focus of this article is on mild solutions.
+The mild solution to~\eqref{eq:ACP} can only be defined under the assumption that $-A$ is the infinitesimal generator of a suitably regular semigroup $(S(t))_{t\ge0}$ of bounded linear operators on $X$, see Section~\ref{sec:prelims:semigroups}.
+Intuitively, the relation between $(S(t))_{t\ge0}$ and $A$ can be viewed as a generalization of the way in which the matrix exponential $S(t) = e^{-tA}$ is associated to a matrix $A$.
+If, moreover, the right-hand side $f$ is sufficiently (Bochner) integrable, then the \emph{mild solution} of~\eqref{eq:ACP} is defined by

+which is commonly known as the \emph{variation of constants formula}, again by analogy with the finite-dimensional (matrix) case.

 In this work we consider an abstract counterpart of~\eqref{eq:natural-Dirichlet-problem-xt} in the setting of~\eqref{eq:ACP}, namely the following Dirichlet problem for $(\partial_t + A)^s$ with $s \in (0,\infty) \setminus \N$: